Sibuan Island

 Diving

-As part of Tun Sakaran Marine Park, the dive sites near Sibuan Island is rich in macro marine lives and great location for muck diving.
-The highlight are Pygmy seahorse, frogfish, mandarin fish, nudibranchs, crocodile fish, lion fish and scorpion fish.
+As part of Tun Sakaran Marine Park, the dive sites near Sibuan Island are rich in macro marine life and a great location for muck diving.
+The highlights are Pygmy seahorse, frogfish, mandarin fish, nudibranchs, crocodile fish, lion fish, and scorpion fish.
 A few dive operators such as Scuba Junkie conduct their PADI Open Water diving courses here, in case you are interested.

 Scuba diving training on Sibuan Island